MorganWenjunYang/Composing-Music-With-Recurrent-Neural-Networks/README.md

 Note: Download it and save it back to the folder specified above, then you can easily proceed to the next step.
 We are opening view access to everyone with lionmail, if you have trouble downloading that, please feel free to contact us.

+# Directory Walk-through
+The main jupyter notebook is Report.ipynb.
+The pdf version of general report is named as E4040.2020Fall.MYEY.report.wy2347.qy2231.pdf.
+You can find the dataset we use under data folder and the samples we generate under samples folder.
+The functions we defined are under utils folder.
+* prep.py: contains all the function related to data preprocessing and postprocessing.
+For example, there we have functions that transform MIDI file to state matrix and tranform state matrix back to MIDI file, besides, there are input data generator and anything related to extract input data from state matrix.
+* model.py: where we define the architecture of our model along with the predict and compose function.
+* visualizeMIDI.py: everything that related to MIDI file visualization, from serializing a MIDI file, transforming the sequence into pandas dataframe and outputing figures.

 # Organization of this directory
 ```
 ./
+├── E4040.2020Fall.MYEY.report.wy2347.qy2231.pdf
 ├── README.md
 ├── Report.ipynb
 ├── data